ahriezponce2005-del/ahriezponce2005-del/README.md

 - ⚡ Fun fact: ...
 -->

-<h2 align="center">Hi there, I'm ARJAY 👋</h2>
+<h1 align="center">Hi there, I'm ARJAY 👋</h1>
-<p align = "center">I am an IT student, passionate about the IT industry, game development, front-end, and back-end development.</p>
+<p align= "center">I am an IT student, passionate about the IT industry, game development, front-end, and back-end development.</p>

 ### 🤔 Learning!
 - **Languages:**